1980 murders of U.S. missionaries in El Salvador: Subsequent history

 As news of the murders was made public in the United States, public outrage forced the U.S. government to pressure the Salvadoran regime to investigate.
 U.S. President Jimmy Carter suspended aid to El Salvador.
 The earliest investigations were condemned as whitewash attempts by the later ones, and in time, a Commission on the Truth for El Salvador was appointed by the United Nations to investigate who gave the orders, who knew about it, and who covered it up.
 Several low-level guardsman were convicted, and two generals were sued by the women's families in the U.S. federal courts for their command responsibility for the incident.

 Unlike President Carter, succeeding U.S. President Ronald Reagan favored the Salvadoran military regime; he authorized increased military aid and sent more U.S. military advisers to the country to aid the government in quelling the civil/guerrilla war.
-The U.S. was pursuing a policy of “containment,” in Latin America, which justified overthrowing elected governments by promoting anti-communist propaganda and supporting certain regimes and paramilitary groups.
-Reagan’s foreign policy advisor Jean Kirkpatrick declared her 'unequivocal' belief that the Salvadorean army was not responsible, adding that "the nuns were not just nuns.
+The U.S. was pursuing a policy of "containment," in Latin America, which justified overthrowing elected governments by promoting anti-communist propaganda and supporting certain regimes and paramilitary groups.
+Reagan's foreign policy advisor Jeane Kirkpatrick declared her 'unequivocal' belief that the Salvadorean army was not responsible, adding that "the nuns were not just nuns.
 They were political activists.
 We ought to be a little more clear about this than we actually are."
 After the release of declassified documents in the 1990s, New Jersey congressman Robert Torricelli stated that it was "now clear that while the Reagan Administration was certifying human rights progress in El Salvador they knew the terrible truth that the Salvadoran military was engaged in a widespread campaign of terror and torture".

 In El Salvador's Decade of Terror: Human Rights Since the Assassination of Archbishop Romero, Human Rights Watch reports:

 During the Reagan years in particular, not only did the United States fail to press for improvements … but, in an effort to maintain backing for U.S. policy, it misrepresented the record of the Salvadoran government, and smeared critics who challenged that record.
 In so doing, the Administration needlessly polarized the debate in the United States, and did a grave injustice to the thousands of civilian victims of government terror in El Salvador.
 Despite the El Mozote Massacre that year, Reagan continued certifying (per the 1974 amendment to the Foreign Assistance Act) that the Salvadoran government was progressing in respecting and guaranteeing the human rights of its people, and in reducing National Guard abuses against them.